csswizardry/csswizardry.github.com/_posts/2013-01-23-your-logo-is-still-an-image-and-so-is-mine.md

 All I am doing here is defining a spriting object (`.s`) and then extending that class with `.s--csswizardry-logo` (with some responsive bits added in).

-It is to remember here that – even though it is only a 1×1px transparent gif – my logo _is still an image_.
+It is important to remember here that – even though it is only a 1×1px transparent gif – my logo _is still an image_.

 Before I can get to _why_ I am doing this, we need establish some groundwork…